eltociear/power-automate-docs.da-dk/articles/create-adaptive-cards.md

 ## <a name="prerequisites"></a>Forudsætninger

 <!-- Is it still called Flow App? -->
-- Microsoft Teams, hvor appen Flow er installeret.
+- Microsoft Teams med Flow App installeret.

 ## <a name="add-an-action"></a>Tilføj en handling